 In the world of ops, it’s natural not to want to patch/update a finicky application.
 What sys admin wants to break sh*t?!
 Interestingly, Equifax’s former CEO blamed the entire data breach on the sys admin that didn’t patch Apache Struts.

-Fortunately, working in Department of Defense, we have systems in place that alert us to running out-of-date vulnerable software and make patching it a priority.
+Fortunately, working in the Department of Defense, we have systems in place that alert us to running out-of-date vulnerable software and make patching it a priority.

 DoD policy requires routine network device/server/workstation scans that look for security findings.
 On the network on which I work, we scan at least weekly The scanner uses a plugin database that receives nightly updates from DISA.
-The majority of plugins typically corresponds to Information assurance vulnerability alerts (IAVA) that are derived from CVEs.
+The majority of plugins typically correspond to Information assurance vulnerability alerts (IAVA) that are derived from CVEs.

 Below, you’ll see a sample detailed vulnerability finding.

-Once a vulnerability has been detected, in most cases, we have 2 weeks to patch/remediate the issue.
+Once a vulnerability has been detected, in most cases, we have two weeks to patch/remediate the issue.
 For my command, if we can’t meet the deadline, we need to work with our Cyber Security Team to write a POAM that lists how this finding is reduced risk and when it will be fixed.
 These plans ultimately will need to be approved by a much higher echelon.